 - The risk of facing legal claims, including cost and management time to defend those claims).

-- Reviewing whether the proposals could be discriminatory.
+- Whether the proposals could be discriminatory.

-If the decision to dismiss is reached, then you should offer reengagement straight away and cannot use it as a tool to break continuity of employment.
+If the decision to dismiss is reached, then you should offer re-engagement straight away and cannot use it as a tool to break continuity of employment.

 Unilateral imposition of new terms